hvh-guide/hvh-guide/docs/frequently-asked-questions.md

 ## Best F2P Hero?

-Blade Master is the best from the standard pool of heroes, ranked A+ overall.
+[Blademaster](/docs/hero/blademaster) is the best from the standard pool of heroes, ranked A+ overall.

 However, you will need 10 shards for him which may take quite a while to collect depending on your luck with the portal.
 You will need to farm his shards in Faction Wars.